kahkashank/kahkashank.github.io/index.md

 #### Jul 2010 - Sep 2018: Senior Technical Writer, [IBM](https://www.ibm.com/ibm/in/en/) ####

+##### For the IBM AIX operating system #####
 - Created product and feature documentation, including operations manuals, training manuals, and installation manuals for the IBM AIX operating system, running on IBM Power Systems™ servers and the related software, such as IBM PowerVM for server virtualization and IBM Power Systems Hardware Management Console (HMC).
+Documentation included updating the utilities and commands for the HMC, Virtual I/O Server, and Integrated Virtualization Manager (IVM).
+- Analyzed user stories for the sprint to identify and define documentation requirements in existing manuals.
-Also created API documentation for HMC web services and validated API endpoints using Postman.
+- Created API documentation for HMC web services and validated API endpoints using Postman.

+##### For Nokia Siemens Network's Flexi NS MME #####
-- Created product documentation, including user manuals, operations manuals, interface description documents, procedural manuals, administration guides, quick reference guides, and installation manuals, or Nokia Siemens Network's Flexi NS (Network Server) Mobile Management Entity (MME) R&D project.
+- Created product documentation, including user manuals, operations manuals, interface description documents, procedural manuals, administration guides, quick reference guides, and installation manuals, for Nokia Siemens Network's Flexi NS (Network Server) Mobile Management Entity (MME) R&D project.
 Flexi NS implements the MME functionality for 3GPP Release 8 LTE architecture (4G mobile technology).
+- Analyzed user stories for the sprint to identify and define documentation requirements in existing manuals.
+- Worked with Subject Matter Experts (SMEs) to identify requirements to build and create new manuals.

 #### Apr 2007 - Jun 2010: Senior Technical Writer, [The Writers Block](http://www.twb.in/) ####